amplify-education/stashifier/README.md

 to automatically add reviewers to the pull request.
 Note that you need to have the branch created in the remote repository before you can create a pull request.

+To create a pull request from one fork to another, specify the recipient of the request using -p/-u, and specify the fork that the changes were made to using --fork-owner:

+    --fork-owner ~STASHUSERNAME

+or

+    --fork-owner product-services

 Developing the stash client